Skip to content

 Redemption

-years
+2 years

 Tax lien certificates

 You pay the overdue taxes and receive a certificate that earns interest until the owner redeems.
 The rate is bid down at auction, so the winning bid is usually a proxy bid down to your floor.
+Compare bidding methods to see how that changes what you earn.

-Interest method
+Bidding method

-bid down interest
+Bid down interest

 Maximum rate